-Our Commitment to Reduce GHG EmissionsAt Cleveland-Cliffs, we acknowledge that one of the most important issues impacting our planet is climate change.
+One of the most important issues impacting our planet is climate change.
 While the American steel industry is already among the cleanest and most energy efficient in the world, we are doing our part to reduce our GHG emissions.
-Our Strategy and Sustainability Committee of the Board of Directors—chaired by our Chairman, President and CEO—oversees Cliffs ESG-related risks and opportunities, including climate change.
-In late 2021, Cliffs joined the U.S. Department of Energy’s (DOE) Better Climate Challenge, and through our engagement with the DOE we pursue opportunities for project support and funding for industrial decarbonization.
+Our Strategy and Sustainability Committee of the Board of Directors—chaired by our Chairman, President and Chief Executive Officer—oversees Cliffs’ ESG-related risks and opportunities, including climate change.
+We are a proud member of the DOE’s Better Climate Challenge, and through our engagement with the DOE we pursue opportunities for project support and funding for industrial decarbonization.
 In 2022, Cleveland-Cliffs’ Scope 1 and 2 GHG emissions were already below our 25% reduction goal ahead of our 2030 target year.
 Additionally, in 2022, we reduced both our company-wide GHG intensity as well as our integrated BF-BOF average intensity.